Email clients based on Thunderbird

 From MozillaZine Knowledge Base

-There are many applications that use the same mail and news library as Thunderbird or are based on Thunderbird.
+There have been many applications that use the same mail and news library as Thunderbird or are based on Thunderbird.
+However, most of those projects eventually died off, leaving mainly Linux distro specific builds, Portable Thunderbird, PostBox and SeaMonkey.

 - [Discontinued] Correo is a email client for OSX based on code from Thunderbird and Camino (a Mozilla OSX browser).